Very Delta: Format

 Each episode of Very Delta begins with the segment "Go Off Delta!", in which the host discusses whichever topic is on her mind.
 The opening segment's themes "have run the gamut from customer service to social norms", but typically focus on what are considered first world problems.
 The show has received criticism for this, but Delta "recognizes that her ability to talk about food and the banalities of everyday life is a "privilege" - "there's so many bigger things happening," she says".

 The second and longest segment of the show, typically lasting around 30 minutes, is an interview with Delta's guest, often a mainstay of the Southern California nightlife scene.
-Delta's RuPaul's Drag Race castmates Detox, Raja and Manila Luzon have each appeared more than once.
 The final segment of each episode is "Read Me Delta!" in which Delta and her guest read and respond to fan letters asking questions and seeking advice.

+The show's repeat guests include Raja, who has appeared thrice, and Alaska, Bob the Drag Queen, Daya Betty, Detox, Lady Bunny, Lushious Massacr, Manila Luzon and Mayhem Miller, who have appeared twice.